Milnor invariants of string links, trivalent trees, and configuration space integrals: Main Results

-For $d=3$, the image of (\ref{DefectZeroArbitraryD}) is precisely the finite-type invariants \cite[Theorem 5.8]{KMV}.
-Thus we can deduce from Corollary \ref{PolynomialOnMilnorInvts} that the space of graph cocycles $\HW_n^*\subset \HD^0_n$ is also isomorphic to the polynomial algebra on Milnor invariants.
-Then applying the injectivity in cohomology and algebra structure to $d>3$, we get a subspace of $\mathrm{H}^*(\mathrm{Link}(\coprod_{i=1}^m \R, \R^d))$ isomorphic to the polynomial algebra on Milnor invariants.
 In particular, we get a \emph{nontrivial} cohomology class of degree $n(d-3)$ for every type $n$ product of Milnor invariants.
 We will refer to such a cohomology class as a \emph{generalized Milnor invariant}.

 We conjecture that the map \eqref{CochainMap} from the whole graph complex induces a surjection in cohomology.
 We already know that in the case $d=3$, the restriction (\ref{DefectZeroArbitraryD}) induces an isomorphism on $\mathrm{H}^0$.
-In fact, the Vassiliev conjecture holds in this case \cite{BarNatanJKTR}, i.e., Vassiliev invariants separate homotopy string links.
-It would also be interesting to determine for arbitrary $d$ how much of the cohomology of the space of link maps comes from the defect-zero part of the graph complex.
+In fact, the Vassiliev conjecture holds in this case \cite{BarNatanJKTR}, i.e.~Vassiliev invariants separate homotopy string links.
+It would also be interesting to determine for arbitrary $d$ how much of the cohomology of the space of link maps comes from the defect zero part of the graph complex.
 Along these lines, we can loosely formulate the following:

 \begin{conjecture} All of the cohomology of the space of link maps $\mathrm{Link}(\coprod_{i=1}^m \R, \R^d)$, $d>3$, comes from integrals corresponding to products of Milnor invariants. \end{conjecture}